nicholasedger88/pdf_scraper/README.md

 # PDF Scraper Web App

 ### Overview
 This is a simple web application built with **Flask** that allows users to scrape PDF documents from a given URL.
-The app extracts the first specified number of words from the document (skipping fund name headers and dates) and presents both the raw extracted text and a cleaned version.
+The app extracts the first specified number of words from the document (skipping any content that might typically be presented beforehand; in this case, header text that is capitalised) and presents both the raw extracted text and a cleaned version.

 ### Features
 - Users can specify a URL for a PDF file to scrape.